Past president Maggie Cruickshank with two of the founding members Joe Jordan and Albert Singer

 Over the last 30 years BSCCP has grown to an extent that we now have a membership of 2,400.
 It is undoubtedly one of the most influential societies in world colposcopy.
 Its members sit on the Executive of IFCPC and the European Federation for Colposcopy (EFC.)

 BSCCP was largely instrumental in encouraging the birth and development of EFC.
 EFC was formed in 1999 and its founder President was Joe Jordan (1999-2004.)
 BSCCP has also been instrumental in providing guidelines to the British Government with regard to the diagnosis and management of cervical premalignancy and has played a major role in the development of the National Health Service Cervical Cancer Screening Programme (NHSCSP).
-BSCCP has a permanent secretariat led by Deborah Lewis and Sharon Parisi in Birmingham.
+BSCCP has a permanent secretariat led by Sharon Parisi, Elaine Radford and Stephanie Thomason in Birmingham.

 A career as a colposcopist